Traces of Hecke Operators and Refined Weight Enumerators of Reed-Solomon Codes: Point count distributions for elliptic curves over

 \begin{proof} Theorem \ref{Birchwithfull2tors} is essentially due to Ahlgren \cite{AhlgrenFivefold} in the prime field case.
 The generalization to all finite fields follows the same lines as Theorem \ref{Birchwith2tors} so we omit it.\end{proof}

 Remarks: \begin{enumerate} \item Our results re-prove the ``vertical'' Sato-Tate law for elliptic curves with specified rational $2$-torsion, which is of course already known in much greater generality, see e.g.~\cite{KatzSarnak}.
 On the other hand we believe the full formula for the moments in terms of traces of Hecke operators to be new and interesting in its own right. \item The case $R=0$ of Theorem \ref{Birchwith2tors} is a special case of work of Eichler from the 1950s \cite{EichlerRelation}, and is elementary.
-A nice exposition is given by Moreno \cite{Moreno}, see Theorem 5.10.

-\item Theorem \ref{birch} can be understood in terms of counting rational points on fibered products of the universal elliptic curve.
+A nice exposition is given by Moreno \cite{Moreno}, see Theorem 5.10. \item Theorem \ref{birch} can be understood in terms of counting rational points on fibered products of the universal elliptic curve.
 Work of Deligne and others relate this problem to cohomology groups of Kuga-Sato varieties.
 For an introduction to these ideas see the book \cite{EdCo}, particularly Proposition 1.5.12 and Section 2.4.
-It is likely that our results can be interpreted in this setting by taking fibered products of modular curves of level $2$, however we have opted instead for arguments similar in spirit to Birch's original proof.
+It is likely that our results can be interpreted in this setting by taking fibered products of modular curves of level $2$, however we have opted instead for arguments similar in spirit to Birch's original proof. \item Note that the coefficient of $\tr_{\Gamma_0(4),k} T_q$ in $\tau(q,k)$ and $\phi(q,k)$ differs by exactly a factor of $-1/2$.
+We will use this fact crucially in the following proof. \end{enumerate}